A teen charged in three separate, high-profile Chattanooga shootings now has a murder trial scheduled for April 16.

 Prosecutors for the Hamilton County District Attorney's Office are not allowed to comment on pending cases by office policy.

-Later that same year, on Dec.
+On Dec.
 7, 2010, Burress was arrested along with Darius Gustus in a school bus stop shooting and high-speed chase.

 Prosecutors say that six months after the school bus stop shooting, while free on bond awaiting trial, Burress shot and killed Townsend.
 He has remained in jail since his arrest after that shooting.